 I wrote a long post at Mr. Conservative about Barack Obama’s potential vulnerability to serious action based upon his conduct as president.
-Some of the expresses my thoughts, some of it is more a reflection of others’.
+Some of the post expresses my thoughts, some of it is more a reflection of others’ ideas.
 I’ll post here the redacted version that’s pure me.
 I’d like your feedback:

 Barack Obama became a national player in significant part by presenting himself as an anti-war politician.
 It would be the height of irony if this “anti-war” president ended up being indicted for war crimes, impeached for war conduct, or court-martialed for dereliction of duty.
 The unraveling of his Benghazi narrative, however, may mean that those are precisely the possibilities facing him.

 With Libya, Obama thought he could play both sides of the game.
 He would get America “involved” in al Qaeda efforts in Libya to remove Qaddafi, but he’d never actually declare war.
 It would just be an “action” or a “support” or a whatever else that wasn’t actually war and that therefore needn’t neither a formal declaration of war nor Congress’s consent.
 Obama’s non-war successfully removed Qaddafi from power and, as always happens when a strong man leaves, left a power vacuum.